boarfish55/potatofs/README.md

   signaled process.
 * ENOMEM for some operations that need heap memory to perform their task.
   While this is to be normally expected from open() for example, some other calls such as write() would normally never return ENOMEM.
-But here it can.
+But here they can.
-  This is however unlikely to happen unless we were dealing with a very, very large amount of inodes open in memory.
+  This is however unlikely to happen unless we are dealing with a very, very large amount of inodes open in memory.

 DESIGN NOTES
 ============
-We should be able to use FUSE multithreading and splicing, however no writeback since we plan on allowing multiple writers, eventually.
+We use FUSE multithreading and splicing, however no writeback since we plan on allowing multiple writers, eventually.
 See: https://marc.info/?l=fuse-devel&m=150640983731277&w=2

 	"This mode assumes that all changes to the filesystem go through the